 Grooming feels good, and cats do seem to groom just because they enjoy it.
 They will also groom one another (and their human friends) out of what certainly appears to be a desire to share a positive sensation.

 Grooming to excess can become an obsessive-compulsive behavior which can lead to bald patches and skin sores.

 Cats' over-grooming is often caused by stress and may be likened to humans' habit of biting their nails to the quick.
 Cats, in general, intensely dislike change of any kind.
 A new baby, a death in the family, even the rearranging of furniture, could be the trigger for this obsessive grooming.
-Physical causes might include flea bites or ringworm, so it is necessary to rule those out before diagnosing a stress response.
+Physical causes might include flea bites, ringworm, or itchiness from allergies, so it is necessary to rule medical issues out before diagnosing a stress response.

 Cats who were taken away from their mothers at a very early age were not allowed the normal weaning period, and will often self-groom by licking or sucking.
 This behavior will usually lessen and disappear over time when the kitten is kept in a safe and predictable environment.